To stroll along the shore of Mound Lake, you must first cross a field of red weeds and a barbed-wire fence. A sign bluntly warns, "Keep Out."

 Here in Odessa, the battle over new development is as much about who uses the area's many lakes as who lives on its rural land.

 At Mound Lake, a developer wants to create a 68-home gated subdivision and let every homeowner use the lake via a community park.
 The proposal has angered the Keystone Civic Association and scores of residents, who have long thought that only lakefront property owners should have access to the lake.

 "Everyone thinks we are really selfish," said Eileen Hart, a longtime lake activist who lives on Lake Juanita.
 "But the fact is, when people don't own the property, they don't take care of it.

 "You put a park in, and there is no way to control the residents."

 In many cases, the law is on Hart's side.

-In Florida, a landowner's right to control who can use a lake trumps the public's desire to use a resource it often pays to maintain, said lawyers who deal in water law.
+In Florida, a landowner's right to control who can use a lake trumps the public's desire to use a resource it often pays to maintain, said lawyers who deal with the issue.

 But that law cuts both ways.
 Lakefront owners also have the right to open their shoreline, and therefore the water, to more users if they choose.

-After hearing objections from neighbors, Pasco County commissioners ruled that only lakefront lot owners could access the lake.
-The developer sued, and Pasco later settled out of court for $360,000, said Tim Hayes, a real estate attorney for the Preserve.
+After hearing objections from neighbors, Pasco County commissioners ruled that only lakefront lot owners could have access to the lake.
+The developer sued, and Pasco settled out of court for $360,000, said Tim Hayes, a real estate attorney for the Preserve.
 No community park or boat landing was built.